The Residence

 But training with the Dash Wheeler to become a real life Hot Wheels Racer isn’t something that just anybody can do.
 You must be selected.

 Members of this bright, competitive, talented bunch must race one another, build high-quality tracks and solve plenty of problems.
-They do it for the glory of receiving the most Flame Badges and becoming Camp Champ, but all of them–win or lose–will go home with important skills, lessons and new friends.
+Last season, it was all about the glory of receiving the most Flame Badges and becoming Camp Champ—which Coop won.
+But this time, the scores have been reset, the stakes have been raised and it’s anyone’s race.
+But all of them—win or lose—will go home with important skills, lessons and new friends.

 Yes, winning is important here.
-But only real motto here is to never give up.
+But the only real motto here is to never give up.

 If you were into Hot Wheels growing up (or if you’re still into them), you’re going to smile at Netflix’s latest original series, Hot Wheels Let’s Race.

-This TV-Y animated series, co-produced by Mattel, is aimed at preschool and early elementary-aged kiddos who really love building Hot Wheels tracks and racing cars around for hours (just like my 6-year-old son).
+This TV-Y animated series, co-produced by Mattel, is aimed at preschool and early elementary-aged kiddos who really love building Hot Wheels tracks and racing cars around for hours.

 There are, quite appropriately, bright colors, twisty, mind-bending tracks that appear out of thin air, flame-admitting boosters and allllll of the Hot Wheels vehicles that you can possibly imagine.